norbu09/lnz.me/content/post/2017-02-21-values-based-communities.md

 +++
-title = "Why values based communites are so important" description = "If we truely want to address issues in our society we need to work towards shared values" date = "2017-02-21T05:03:39+01:00"
+title = "Why values based communities are so important" description = "If we truly want to address issues in our society we need to work towards shared values" date = "2017-02-21T05:03:39+01:00"

 +++